-DAIRY, LEICESTERSHIRE: Working on a family farm bought by her grandfather and great-grandfather in the 1950s, Ruth runs a closed herd (no animals are bought in from other herds) of 180 pedigree Holstein dairy cows.
-The farm consists of 272 acres (110 hectares) of predominantly pasture, with a few fields used to grow winter cattle feed.
+DAIRY, LEICESTERSHIRE: Working on a family farm bought by her grandfather and great-grandfather in the 1950s, Ruth runs a closed herd (no animals are bought in from other herds) of 180 pedigree Holstein dairy cows in partnership with her parents.
+The farm consists of 272 acres (110 hectares) of pasture, where the cattle graze spring to early autumn.
+A few fields are used to grow feed for the late autumn and winter when the cows are brought indoors.

-The milk is sold to Long Clawson Dairy, a co-operative of 40 local farmers that produce award-winning Stilton cheese.
+The milk is sold to Long Clawson Dairy, a co-operative of over 30 local farmers that produce award-winning Stilton cheese.

-Growing up on the farm with two sisters, Ruth never intended to get involved with farming and over the past 15 years has worked in the environmental charity sector.
+Growing up on the farm with two sisters, Ruth never intended to get involved with farming and for over 17 years worked in the environmental charity sector.
 However, she decided to study for an MBA in Advanced Farm Management at the Royal Agricultural University one day a week and came out with a distinction five years later, with the goal to work in the family business.
-In 2018 she started working on the farm one day a week and increased to two days in 2020, while continuing her work with Nottinghamshire Wildlife Trust.
+In 2018 she started working on the farm one day a week, while also working for the Wildlife Trust movement.
+In 2023 Ruth began working as Farm Liaison and Sustainability Manager for Long Clawson dairy.

 The family love the land and feel that they are custodians, doing what they can to look after wildlife.